wes-chen/build-a-website/lesson-03/README.md

 ## Challenge!

-Here is a really simple HTML page, try making an exact replica!
+Here is a really simple HTML page, try making an exact replica! ( Extra cookie points: try enclosing sections of the page inside `div` containers, you will find it useful later on ).

 ![solution](solution.png?raw=true "solution")